tail-call/kbb/README.md

 You have psy abilities, so your cursor has FOV just like you do.

+Game is an editable image.

 # Plan

+ - [x] Use package.preload to load resources
+ - [x] Draw current patch only
  - [x] Don't serialize same object twice
  - [x] Timer type
  - [x] Drop GameEntity class: I already have type markers in my objects